Firebird Home Firebird Documentation Index

 The 64-bit binary installer includes a 32-bit client kit so that everything will work 'out of the box'.
 On the other hand, the zip kits are platform specific, so don't forget to install the 32-bit MS C runtime msi, along with the 32-bit client library if you need to use 32-bit applications on the server.

-Installation of fbclient.dll
+Installation of fbclient.dll on the Server

 Since Firebird 1.5, gds32.dll is not the “native” name of the client library.
 It is now called fbclient.dll.
-Given the problems that Microsoft have had with DLL hell it wouldn't make much sense if we continued to store the Firebird client library in the system directory.
-Furthermore, as we want to allow multiple engines to run simultaneously we would be creating our own DLL hell if we continued the practice of using the system directory for the client library.
+Considering the problems that Microsoft has had with DLL hell, it would make little sense if we continued to store the Firebird client library in the system directory by default.

 Registry Key